tovouk/algorithms/readme.md

 - - -

 If you see any errors or believe there can be improvements, feel free to share and help out

+## Why am I using harp?

+I wanted to try something new